Massachusetts law about state courts

 Massachusetts court system organization chart

-Supreme Judicial Court: The Supreme Judicial Court is Massachusetts’ highest appellate court.
-The court consists of a Chief Justice and 6 Associate Justices.
-The 7 Justices hear appeals on a broad range of criminal and civil cases.
+Supreme Judicial Court: The top court in Massachusetts is called the Supreme Judicial Court.
+It has a Chief Justice and 6 Associate Justices.
+Together, these 7 Justices decide on appeals for many kinds of cases, like criminal and civil ones.

-Appeals Court: The Appeals Court reviews decisions that the trial judges from the several Departments of the Trial Court have already made in many different kinds of cases.
-The Appeals Court consists of a chief justice and 24 associate justices.
+Appeals Court: The Appeals Court reviews decisions made by trial judges in different types of cases.
+The Appeals Court has a chief justice and 24 associate justices.

 Trial Court: Start here to find all other state courts.
 The 7 Trial Court departments are District Court, Boston Municipal Court, Housing Court, Juvenile Court, Land Court, Probate & Family Court, and Superior Court.